MarsBased/handbook/sections/influences.md

 ## Companies

 * __Basecamp__: The ultimate reason why we created our company.
-Their books, mentioned below, their company philosophy, the way they work, their love for the remote and their blunt opinions on the crazy startup madness are just a few of all the things we like about them.
+Their books, mentioned below, their company philosophy, the way they work, their love for  remote and their blunt opinions on the crazy startup madness are just a few of all the things we like about them.
 In fact, this Handbook draws a lot of inspiration from theirs!
 * __Thoughtbot__: Every consultancy should aspire to become like thoughtbot.
 Not only are they the leading Rails consultancy, but their open-source projects are used by many, their podcast is brilliant and their website and quality standards have been a large inspiration for us throughout the years.
 * __Buffer__: One of the very first big companies to embrace the radical transparency mode and their 100%-remote philosophy.
 The way we blog is largely influenced by these one-of-a-kind folks.